Policy

 General Procedures

 Amputating digits for the collection of blood is not permitted and is incompatible with the humane care and use of laboratory animals.
 Requests to use alternative blood collection methods, including transection of vessels or tail clipping, may be considered following consultation with a DLAM veterinarian.
-The alternate method must be approved by a DLAM veterinarian and in the ARC approved protocol.
+The alternate method must be documented in the ARC approved protocol.

-Survival blood collections may be performed without general anesthesia if peripheral blood vessels are used (please refer to Table 1).
+Survival blood collections may be performed without general anesthesia if peripheral blood vessels are used (see Table 1).

-Nonsurvival exsanguinations require administration of lethal doses of pentobarbital (or other injectable anesthetic), or exposure to inhaled anesthetic or carbon dioxide (CO2).
-Survival blood collection from the heart is not permitted without scientific justification and must be conducted under general anesthesia.
+Nonsurvival exsanguinations require administration of lethal doses of injectable anesthetics, or exposure to inhaled anesthetic or carbon dioxide (CO2).
+Survival blood collection from the heart is not permitted without scientific justification; if approved, this procedure must be conducted under general anesthesia.

 Rodent Procedures